-Spruce prices in 2018 for stem wood without bark in NOK/m3.
-Origin of data: Skogfondsdatabasen at The Norwegian Agriculture Agency BioCarbUp in Journal of Thermal Analysis and Calorimetry One BioCarbUp work has been accepted for publication in Journal of Thermal Analysis and Calorimetry: Gábor Várhegyi, Liang Wang, Øyvind Skreiberg.
+Gábor Várhegyi, Liang Wang, Øyvind Skreiberg (2019).
 Non-isothermal kinetics: Best fitting empirical models instead of model-free methods.
 The abstract is given below.
 "The isoconversional (or model-free) methods cannot provide meaningful kinetic description for most samples in thermal analysis.
 Nevertheless, they can serve as empirical models.
 A usable empirical model should describe well the observed data and should be suitable for predictions, too.
 For this purpose, the functions in the isoconversional kinetic equation were parametrized, and the parameters were determined by the method of least squares.
 This procedure ensures that the data calculated from the model would be close to the experimental data.
-The present work supplemented a preceding work of Várhegyi [Energy & Fuels 2019, vol 33, pp. 2348-58.] by further considerations and by various evaluations on the TGA curves of a wood sample.
+The present work supplemented a preceding work of Várhegyi (Energy and Fuels 33:2348-2358, 2019) by further considerations and by various evaluations on the TGA curves of a wood sample.
 The prediction capabilities of the models were also tested.
 It was found that an evaluation based on three experiments with constant heating rates could predict well two further experiments with stepwise temperature programs.
-Furthermore, a modification of the model was proposed and The aim of this modification was to examined. improve the fit quality without increasing the number of parameters in the least squares procedure."
+Furthermore, a modification of the model was proposed and examined.
+The aim of this modification was to improve the fit quality without increasing the number of parameters in the leastsquares procedure."
 BioCarbUp in Applied Energy One BioCarbUp associated work has been published in Applied Energy: